50 years after her first appearance on Broadway, Elaine May won a well-deserved Tony Award.

 Barf taught us to stand by our friends in times of need–even if that best friend is yourself.
 And remember, when traveling in an intergalactic Winnebago, always undo the seatbelt before standing up (that’s gonna leave a mark).

 Uncle Buck as “Uncle Buck Russell” = Stay Young at Heart

 Growing older is inevitable, but you can stay immature forever.
-I mean seriously… how many of you still dream of pancakes that are flipped via snow shovel?
+Seriously…how many of us still dream about pancakes flipped via snow shovel?

 Cool Runnings as “Irv” = Forgiveness

-In this 1993 classic, we see a Jamaican bobsled team compete in the Olympics.
+In this 1993 classic, a Jamaican bobsled team competes in the Olympics.
 What?
 That’s crazy!
 They live in Jamaica!
 Dishonored Coach Irv guides them along their journey, himself a reformed cheater.
 Despite his checkered past, the team forgives him, and he is able to forgive himself.
-Although the Jamaicans don’t win a medal, they at least had a bobsled team… and that’s for real.
+Although the Jamaicans don’t win a medal, they at least had a bobsled team…and that’s for real.

 Planes, Trains and Automobiles as “Del Griffith” = Joie de Vivre